What is TMSA Student parliament?

-The Student Council is involved in the interview process of teaching and support staff.
+The Student Parliament is involved in the interview process of teaching and support staff.
 We are also encouraged to work towards finding solutions and ways to action the voice of the students.
 We are encouraged to have an understanding of the decision making processes involved with the successful running of a school in today’s modern and technological world.

-Why is our student council effective?
+What makes our student parliament effective?

 - Scheduled weekly meetings

 - Student Leadership Team are involved, where possible, with the meetings